DevOps-Abz/ecs-fargate-terraform/README.md

 ---

 ### Future improvements
-- Use Terraform Modules for Modular, reusable, and environment-agnostic infrastructure components
 - Set up better monitoring and alerts with CloudWatch or Prometheus/Grafana dashboards
-- Incorporate Trivy for Vulnerability scanning for containers and filesystems
 - Create separate dev, stage, and prod environments using Terraform workspaces